 SaverLife’s housing research and member stories were generously supported and funded by Melville Charitable Trust.
 We also appreciate the additional philanthropic support we received from Deutsche Bank for our housing research efforts.

-New Research (Coming soon): Understanding the financial drivers of housing insecurity
+New Research: Understanding the financial drivers of housing insecurity

-Housing costs are expensive and put a strain on the financial stability of individuals living on low-to-moderate incomes (LMI).
-These housing costs can also cause a ripple effect on other aspects of their financial health, including how well they’re able to manage their daily expense while also taking steps toward achieving their longer-term financial goals.
+The rising cost of housing across the U.S. is straining the financial stability of individuals living on low-to-moderate incomes (LMI).
+Housing cost burden can cause a ripple effect on other aspects of their financial health, including how well they’re able to manage their daily expenses while also taking steps to achieve their longer-term financial goals.

-As part of this research effort, we learned that over two-thirds of SaverLife members cut back on groceries and put off essential healthcare they needed.
-These trade-offs illustrate the ripple effect and have potential to harm their quality of life and increase their risk for food insecurity and health problems due to a lack of care.
+Through our research, we learned that one-third of SaverLife members cut back on groceries or went without health care in order to make their housing payments.
+These trade-offs have the potential to significantly harm their quality of life and increase their risk for food insecurity and health problems.

-In this brief, we explore the intricate layers of housing affordability by examining the real-life experiences of SaverLife members.
-We delve into the specific challenges they face and highlight the proactive steps they're taking to navigate these obstacles.
-Additionally, we’ll identify the programs and resources created to empower them in their pursuit of stable and affordable housing and look at how they can be improved and expanded upon to be more impactful.
+In this brief, we explore the interplay between housing affordability and financial insecurity by examining the real-life experiences of SaverLife members.
+We delve into the specific challenges they face and highlight the proactive steps they’re taking to navigate these obstacles.
+In addition, we identify programs and resources created to empower them in their pursuit of stable and affordable housing, as well as how those programs can be improved and expanded to be more effective.
+Read the report.

 Our research clearly shows that SaverLife members face hurdles when it comes to affording and finding adequate housing.
 The challenges highlighted in our survey underscore the urgent need for comprehensive and accessible housing support for those earning low-to-moderate incomes.
 Addressing these issues is essential not only for improving individual well-being, but also for fostering financially healthy communities.